 The best part about making this recipe at home is that you can customize this easy shamrock shake recipe to fit your own needs.

+To make the drink boozy.
 For the adults-only, you can make this shamrock shake with alcohol by adding in some vodka.
 I would recommend sticking with plain vodka or something like vanilla-flavored vodka since it will blend in better with the drink.
 Irish baileys cream may also taste good in this drink.

-💭 FAQs
+💭 Recipe FAQs

 A shamrock shake is a creamy vanilla and mint flavored milkshake.
 It tastes a little like spearmint and vanilla and is a truly refreshing cold beverage.

-Shamrock shakes were invented back in 1967 as a promotional St Patricks Day beverage for McDonald's and they've existed every year since!
+Shamrock shakes were invented back in 1967 as a promotional St Patrick's Day beverage for McDonald's and they've existed every year since!
 It was an instant success and favorite among many and it unfortunately only comes out one time a year.

-According to their website, they make their shakes with vanilla soft serve ice cream, green shamrock syrup, and then top off the shakes with some whipped cream.
+According to their website, they make their shakes with vanilla soft serve ice cream, and green shamrock syrup, and then top off the shakes with some whipped cream.

 📖 Recipe